xfree123/docker-bamboo-server/README.md

    a password which will skip validation of the trust store contents.

 * `ATL_TOMCAT_COMPRESSION`
    Enables HTTP compression.
-The acceptable values for the parameter are "off" (disable compression), "on" (allow compression, which causes text data to be compressed), "force" (forces compression in all cases), or a numerical integer value (which is equivalent to "on",
+The acceptable values for the parameter are:
+  * `off` or `0` - disable compression
+  * `on` - allow compression, which causes text data to be compressed
+  * `force` - forces compression in all cases
-   but specifies the minimum amount of data before the output is compressed).
-If the content-length is not known and compression is set to "on" or more aggressive, the output will also be compressed.
-If not specified, this attribute is not declared and defaults to "off".
+  * `numerical integer value`, e.g. `100` - which is equivalent to `on`, but specifies the minimum amount of data before the output is compressed.
+If the content-length is not known and compression is set to `on` or more aggressive, the output will also be compressed.
+If not specified, this attribute is not declared and compression will be set to `off`.

 * `ATL_TOMCAT_COMPRESSIBLEMIMETYPE`
    A comma separated list of MIME types for which HTTP compression may be used.
-Only applicable if ATL_TOMCAT_COMPRESSION is declared.
+   Only applicable if `ATL_TOMCAT_COMPRESSION` is set to `on` or `force`.
-   The default value is "text/html,text/xml,text/plain,text/css,text/javascript,application/javascript,application/json,application/xml".
+   If not specified, this attribute defauls to `text/html,text/xml,text/plain,text/css,text/javascript,application/javascript,application/json,application/xml`.

 * `ATL_TOMCAT_COMPRESSIONMINSIZE`
-   If compression is set to "on" or "force", then this attribute may be used to specify the minimum amount of data before the output is compressed.
-If not specified, this attribute is defaults to "2048".
+   The minimum amount of data before the output is compressed.
+   Only applicable if `ATL_TOMCAT_COMPRESSION` is set to `on` or `force`.
+   If not specified, this attribute defaults to `2048`.

 ## Access Log Settings